SethWalkeroo/ZoomZoom/README.md

     1.  **Firefox** gecko webdrivers can be found here: https://github.com/mozilla/geckodriver/releases

 1. Install the required dependencies from **requirements.txt** within your virtual environment.
-1. You can launch the applicatin from the zoomzoom.py file located inside the main directory.
+1. You can launch the application from the **zoomzoom.py** file located inside the main directory.